-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health problems, and some individuals take drugs which then, in turn, brings about symptoms which are identical to mental health problems, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to correctly treat real mental health conditions in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping people with mental health issues off of drugs and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to recover completely.
+Some people take drugs or alcohol to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as depression and anxiety.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health issues off of drugs and alcohol and mentally stable and healthy.

-It is not unusual for persons with HIV/AIDS to end up in a substance abuse rehab facility receiving help for severe addiction issues.
-Often individuals who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty needles to inject drugs or participating in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
+It is not uncommon for someone with HIV/AIDS to end up in a drug rehabilitation program in search of help for serious addiction issues.
+Sometimes people who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty needles to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
 Persons with HIV/AIDS should have effective treatment just like any otherwise healthy addicted person.
-Drug and alcohol rehab programs that accept and cater to persons with HIV/AIDS provide specialized care to address any health issues that may come up in the course of treatment.
-This way, any physical barriers to recovery are alleviated so that they can overcome their addiction and maintain a drug-free lifestyle.
+Drug treatment centers that accept and cater to persons with HIV/AIDS provide specialized care to address any health issues that may come up in the course of treatment.
+This way, any physical barriers to rehabilitation are resolved so that they can conquer their addiction and maintain a drug-free lifestyle.

-When pregnant/postpartum women need substance abuse rehabilitation there are numerous issues unique to their situation that must be addressed.
-This particular group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
-Recovery for pregnant/postpartum women typically requires facilities that are both individualized and flexible in their treatment plan.
-While the length of stay may vary depending on the woman's specific needs it is recognized that the longer a person stays in treatment the better their chance of lasting sobriety.
-Many rehab facilities for pregnant/postpartum women run six to nine months on average.
+When pregnant/postpartum women need substance abuse rehabilitation there are a number of factors unique to their situation that need to be addressed.
+This specific group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
+Substance abuse rehabilitation for pregnant/postpartum women often requires facilities that are both individualized and flexible in their recovery plan.
+Although the program duration may vary depending on the woman's specific needs it is recognized that the longer a person stays in treatment the better their chance of a successful recovery.
+Many rehab facilities for pregnant/postpartum women can run long-term for six months or more.

-Recovery from drug or alcohol addiction is a process that can be challenging and in a lot ofways intimidating.
-This is why some women seeking recovery feel more comfortable in treatment centers designed specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are much different than that of males.
-In a drug or alcohol rehab center where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal conflicts that led to her substance abuse and addiction problems.
+Rehabilitation from drug or alcohol addiction is a process that can be challenging and in a lot ofways intimidating.
+This is why some women seeking recovery feel more comfortable in rehab facilities created specifically for women.
+Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than that of males.
+In a drug rehab program where all the clients are women, the recovering addict will feel more at ease and will be able to share her personal issues that led to her substance abuse and addiction problems.
 Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
-These sensitive issues are easier to address in the company of other women without fear of judgment or retaliation.
+These delicate issues are easier to address in the company of other women without fear of judgment or retaliation.

-Drug and alcohol treatment programs made exclusively for men are emerging across the country.
-Although rehab facilities that treat both men and women continue to be the standard for drug and alcohol rehabilitation, many rehab centers are developing programs designed to help a particular target group.
-These centers are able to focus on what their client's individual needs are in a way that standard programs are not.
-While these specialized types of rehabilitation programs may not be necessary for all recovering addicts, many men are deciding on men-only drug treatment facilities.
-This rehabilitation option is best suited for those who feel more comfortable among others of the same sex when sharing private and often difficult issues from the past.
-Addiction recovery is a difficult process for every addict and finding comfort among one's peer group is a good way of getting the support needed to make the process that much more endurable.
+Drug and alcohol rehabilitation centers designed solely for men are emerging across the country.
+While rehab facilities that treat both men and women continue to be the standard for drug and alcohol rehabilitation, many facilities are creating programs intended to help a specific target group.
+These centers are able to focus on what their client's individual needs are in a way that standard facilities cannot provide.
+While these specialized types of treatment programs are not needed for all recovering addicts, many men are selecting men-only addiction treatment facilities.
+This recovery option is best suited for those who feel more comfortable with those of the same sex when discussing private and often difficult issues from the past.
+Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is an excellent way of getting the support needed to make the process that much more endurable.

-Criminal justice clients typically need substance abuse treatment because of their problems with drug and alcohol abuse.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be accepted into a criminal justice drug rehabilitation facility or recovery program.
+Criminal justice clients frequently need drug rehabilitation due to problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be performed in order to be accepted into a criminal justice drug or alcohol rehab program or recovery program.
 The first step is to determine the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who determine how much and what type of drug or alcohol is necessary.
-Sometimes, the criminal justice clients receive their drug rehabilitation while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.
+This step is completed by a panel of officials who decide how much and what type of substance abuse [[[rehabilitation is necessary.
+Sometimes, the criminal justice clients receive their drug and alcohol treatment while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.

-Medicaid is a type of health insurance which is offered to individuals in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other factors such as whether or not the individual has dependents and if they receive any other assistance.
-Medicaid may possibly even cover the costs associated with drug rehab, and there are a lot of drug rehabilitation facilities throughout the country which are covered through Medicaid.
-Many drug and alcohol rehabilitation programs which are covered through Medicaid may only provide a limited treatment curriculum and may only supply such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of a Medicaid rehab program.
+Medicaid is a type of health insurance which is accessible to people in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other factors such as whether or not the person has dependents and if they receive any other financial assistance.
+Medicaid may even cover the costs associated with drug or alcohol rehabilitation, and there are a lot of drug rehab centers throughout the country which are covered through Medicaid.
+Most drug rehabilitation programs which are covered through Medicaid may only provide a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
+People who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of a Medicaid rehab program.

-Paying for drug treatment can be a challenge, as all resources have been exhausted because of the persons drug habit.
-Many drug rehab facilities recognize this fact which is why many drug rehabilitation programs across the nation offer payment arrangements known as a sliding scale fee.
-There are many variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol treatment programs would prefer to find a way to make it work financially so that those suffering with addiction can receive the help they need.
+Paying for drug or alcohol rehab can be a challenge, as all resources have been exhausted due to their addiction.
+Many drug treatment programs recognize this reality which is why many drug rehabilitation programs across the nation provide payment arrangements known as a sliding scale fee.
+There are several factors put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol treatment programs would rather find a way to make it work financially so that those suffering with addiction can acquire the help they need.